<!--

 - [Security](/security/): Stridge Security — how the Stridge KMS protects wallet keys and signs transactions without ever exposing private keys.

-- [Universal Deposit Addresses](/uda/): Universal Deposit Addresses (UDA) — persistent, multi-chain deposit addresses with automatic cross-chain settlement to a fixed destination.
+- [Universal Deposit Addresses](/uda/): Universal Deposit Addresses (UDA) — one multi-chain deposit address per user, with automatic cross-chain settlement to a fixed destination.

 - [Get a single deposit transaction by ID](/api-reference/deposits/get-a-single-deposit-transaction-by-id): Get details of a specific deposit transaction by its unique ID